thetycoon79/alpine-apache-php-mysql-skeleton/README.md

 ![tree-public](asset/images/tree-public.png)

-1. apache folder contains Dockerfile and php-fpm.conf configuration to run PHP-FPM with Apache
-2. asset folder stores resources like images, etc for the README.md
+1. asset folder stores resources like images, etc for the README.md
-3. myapp folder is the initial starting place for your code.
+2. myapp folder is the initial starting place for your code.
 Edit the index.php according to your need.
-4. mysql-config folder store settings overwrite for MySQL
+3. mysql-config folder store settings overwrite for MySQL
-5. mysql-store folder is to persist your MySQL data.
+4. mysql-store folder is to persist your MySQL data.
 This can be moved to Docker volume.

 **One time setup**